Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Observations and analysis

-The sample was analyzed with dedicated software in IDL and IRAF, partially based on the tools presented in \cite{Flores06,Yang08}.
-For the emission line maps we integrated the flux in the region around the emission line and subtracted the continuum from a line-free region around the emission line.
-In our sample, this approach is justified since the emission lines have shapes deviating more or less from a pure Gaussian, hence this method is able to catch the entire flux in the emission line.
-For the velocity maps we fit the lines with a simple Gaussian and plot the center and velocity dispersion $\sigma$, which implies that we plot the properties of the dominant line component.
-The dispersion is not corrected for the instrumental broadening, which is FWHM 20--30 km\,s$^{-1}$, corresponding to a $\sigma$ of 8--13 km\,s$^{-1}$, depending on the resolution and grism used.
-All maps are interpolated to $\sim$10 times the resolution for better visualization.
-Multi-component fits to individual emission lines for kinematical analysis were done with {\tt ngaussfit} in IRAF and PAN in IDL \citep[Peak ANalysis,][]{PAN1, Westmoquette07}.
-Metallicities were obtained using the N2-parameter, which is based on the ratio of [NII]$\lambda$6585/H$\alpha$, and the calibration of this parameter from the CALIFA sample presented in \cite{MarinoZ}.
-Relative line fluxes for [NII] and H$\alpha$ were derived from a single Gaussian fit to the lines, due to their proximity in wavelength, an absolute flux calibration is not needed to derive the ratio of the two lines.
+The sample was analyzed with dedicated software in IDL and IRAF, partially based on tools presented in \cite{Flores06,Yang08}.
+For the emission line maps we integrated the flux over the emission line and subtracted the continuum from a line-free region around the emission line.
+This approach was chosen since the emission lines have shapes often deviating from a pure Gaussian.
+To obtain the velocity maps we fit H$\alpha$ with a single Gaussian, even if several components are present, hence this shows the properties of the dominant line component.
+Using several sky emission lines we derive an instrumental resolution of FWHM$=$39.9 km\,s$^{-1}$ ($\sigma$ of 16.9 km\,s$^{-1}$).
+The dispersion $\sigma$ is corrected for the instrumental resolution by subtracting it in quadrature.
+All maps are interpolated to $\sim$0.02'' for better visualization.
+Multicomponent fits to individual emission lines for kinematical analysis were done with {\tt ngaussfit} in IRAF and PAN in IDL \citep[Peak ANalysis,][]{PAN1, Westmoquette07}.
+The final maps are plotted in Fig. \ref{Fig:sample}.

+Metallicities were obtained using the N2-parameter [\ion{N}{II}]$\lambda$6585/H$\alpha$ taking the recalibration from the CALIFA sample \citep{MarinoZ}.
+Relative line fluxes for [NII] and H$\alpha$ were derived from a single Gaussian fit, due to their proximity in wavelength, an absolute flux calibration is not needed to derive the ratio of the two lines.